Introduction:

 5. Can I swim if I’m afraid of water?

-• Overcoming a fear of water is possible with patience, practice, and gradual exposure.
-Start by getting comfortable in shallow water, use flotation devices for support, and gradually work your way towards swimming confidently in deeper water.
+- Overcoming a fear of water is possible with patience, practice, and gradual exposure.
+Start by getting comfortable in shallow water, use flotation devices for support, and gradually work your way towards the easiest swimming technique confidently in deeper water.